vadermedia/vogue-challenge/README.md

 # Vogue Challenge

 ## Description
-A collection of #VogueChallenge images by Vader Media.
+A collection of #VOGUECHALLENGE images by Vader Media.

 ***